Help Center/ NAT Gateway/ User Guide/ Permissions Management/ NAT Gateway Custom Policies

 To create a custom policy, choose either visual editor or JSON.

 • Visual editor: Select cloud services, actions, resources, and request conditions.
-You do not need to have knowledge of the policy syntax.
+This does not require knowledge of policy syntax.

 • JSON: Create a JSON policy or edit an existing one.